code-z2/inst-paymaster/packages/client/components/DOCS.md

 ## Active paymaster

-- **activeNav**: This is the navbar of the active paymaster's page.
+- **activeNav**: This is the navbar for the active paymaster's list page.
   `activepaymaster/activeNav`
   - styling: open `styles/navbar.css` to view the navbar styling.
     **All the navbars in the project are styled from**